-Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions Principal Considerations in Determining Sanctions See Principal Considerations in Introductory Section Purpose and timing of the guarantee.
+- 1. Purpose and timing of the guarantee. - 2.
 Whether respondent received a financial benefit from the guaranteed transactions.

-Monetary Sanction Fine of \$2,500 to \$37,000.
-2 Suspension, Bar or Other Sanctions Consider suspending individual respondent in any or all capacities for up to 30 business days.
+Consider suspending individual respondent in any or all capacities for up to 30 business days.
 In egregious cases, consider a longer suspension (of up to two years) or a bar.

 Consider suspending member firm with respect to any or all activities or functions for up to 30 business days.
 In egregious cases, consider a longer suspension (of up to two years) or expulsion.

-1. This guideline also is appropriate for violations of MSRB Rule G-25.
+^{1.} This guideline also is appropriate for violations of MSRB Rule G-25.

-2. As set forth in General Principle No. 6, Adjudicators may also order disgorgement.
+^{2.} As set forth in General Principle No. 6, Adjudicators may also order disgorgement.

-Institutional Sales Material-Failing to Establish and Maintain Written Procedures in Compliance With Rule Standards; Failing to Comply With Rule Standards Regarding Recordkeeping NASD Rule 2211
+Institutional Sales Material - Failing to Establish and Maintain Written Procedures in Compliance With Rule Standards; Failing to Comply With Rule Standards Regarding Recordkeeping

+NASD Rule 2211

-Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations In Introductory Section.
-Failure to Establish and Maintain Written Procedures in Compliance with Rule 2211(b) 1.
-Whether deficiencies enabled violations to occur and escape detection.
-2. Nature, extent, and character of underlying misconduct, if any.
-Failure to Establish and Maintain Written Procedures in Compliance with Rule 2211(b) Fine of \$5,000 to \$29,000.
-Failure to Establish and Maintain Written Procedures in Compliance with Rule 2211(b) In egregious cases, consider suspending the responsible individual(s) in any or all capacities for up to one year.
+See Principal Considerations In Introductory Section.

+Failure to Establish and Maintain Written Procedures in Compliance with Rule 2211(b)

+- Whether deficiencies enabled violations to occur and escape detection. - 2.
+Nature, extent, and character of underlying misconduct, if any.

+Failure to Comply with Record-Keeping Requirements of Rule 2211(b)

+1. Nature and materiality of inaccurate or missing information.

+Failure to Establish and Maintain Written Procedures in Compliance with Rule 2211(b)

+Failure to Comply with Record-Keeping Requirements of Rule 2211(b)

+Fine of \$1,000 to \$29,000.
+In egregious cases, consider a higher fine.
+Suspension, Bar or Other Sanctions

+Failure to Establish and Maintain Written Procedures in Compliance with Rule 2211(b)

+In egregious cases, consider suspending the responsible individual(s) in any or all capacities for up to one year.
 In egregious cases, also consider imposing a pre-use filing requirement for institutional sales material and suspending the firm with respect to any or all activities or functions for up to 30 business days or until the firm's written procedures are amended to conform to the requirements of Rule 2211(b).

-Failure to Comply with Record-Keeping Requirements of Rule 2211(b) 1.
-Nature and materiality of inaccurate or missing information.
-Failure to Comply with Record- Keeping Requirements of Rule 2211(b) Fine of \$1,000 to \$29,000.
-In egregious cases, consider a higher fine.
-Failure to Comply with Record-Keeping Requirements of Rule 2211(b) In egregious cases, consider suspending the responsible individual for up to two years and consider suspending the firm in any or all activities or functions for up to 30 days.
+Failure to Comply with Record-Keeping Requirements of Rule 2211(b)

+In egregious cases, consider suspending the responsible individual for up to two years and consider suspending the firm in any or all activities or functions for up to 30 days.